VincentDirks/SeleniumJestAssessment/README.md

 1. Updated Node.js to LTS v20.9.0 from https://nodejs.org/en
 1. Initialised a new node project `npm init -y`
 1. Setup Jest `npm install --save-dev jest`
+1. Create sum function, and a Jest test for it.
+(Using ES6 module syntax)